kwanton/cities-without-number-CS-roll20/README.md

 # Cities Without Number Character Sheet for Roll20

 How to add to Roll20:\
+*Note: using this sheet requires a Roll20 Pro subscription*\
 -Create a new game in Roll 20\
 -Under "Select a Character Sheet," choose "Custom" from the drop down box.\
 -Create Game\